DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-25-filter-by-subject.md

 - providing a means to search through the list of subjects so that a user does not need to scroll through the list of items.
 For example, they can type ‘primary’ and will be presented with all the primary subjects.
 - repeating the selected subject tags in the context of the filter, providing an immediate and obvious confirmation of the subjects that have been applied and an additional way to remove the filters.

 ## How it works

 The subject filter only shows subjects for the courses offered by the provider.

-If there are more than 15 subjects, JavaScript is used to add a search box.
-Typing in the search box will update the subject list below with subjects that match the search term.
-If there are no matches, the list will be empty.
+If there are more than 15 subjects offered by the provider, the subject filter is enhanced with JavaScript.
+In this situation, the filter includes a search box and the list of subject checkboxes is contained in a scrollable region.
+Typing in the search box will reduce the number of subjects shown, if the search term is found.
+If the term is not found, the subject list will be empty.

-If JavaScript is unavailable, the subjects are still contained within the scrollable region, but the search box is no longer shown.
+If JavaScript is disabled, the subjects are still contained within the scrollable region, but the search box is no longer shown.

 If there are 15 subjects or fewer offered by a provider, the subject filter will be displayed as a list of checkboxes.

-When a subject has been selected and the filters have been applied, the remove filter ‘tags’ are displayed under ‘selected filters’ at the top of the filter panel.
-They’re also displayed at the top of the subject filter to tell users what subjects have been selected as they may be hidden in the scrollable region.
+Once one or more subjects are chosen and the filter has been applied, the subject tags will be displayed in the main tag list at the top of the filter panel as well as in context of the subject filter itself.
+Repeating the filters in context helps to remind users what subjects have been chosen as they may be hidden in the scrollable region.

+## Other considerations

+- reordering the subject list to show all checked subjects in alphabetical order at the top of the list of subjects, followed by an alphabetical list of unchecked subjects.
+This was not implemented as reordering applied filters to the top of the list increases error rates and misinterpretations.
+- providing a ‘selected’ count below the filter’s heading similar to that found in the GOV.UK finder frontend components called ‘[option select](https://finder-frontend.herokuapp.com/component-guide/option-select)’.
+This was not implemented in this iteration as we could not establish a need for it.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({